prescottprue/generator-react-firebase/README.md

 1. Run a build on Travis-CI
 1. To deploy to different Firebase instances for different branches (i.e. `prod`), change `ci` settings within `.firebaserc`

+Settings for each environment can be provided through the `.firebaserc` file.

 For more options on CI settings checkout the [firebase-ci docs](https://github.com/prescottprue/firebase-ci)

 ##### Manual